 One of my favorite shows to watch growing up was called The Secret City staring Commander Mark, basically a Bob Ross for children with a sci-fi theme.
 Every week I would tune into PBS, which we were fortunate enough to pick up in Canada, and learn how to draw shapes, spaceships, and cityscapes in 3D.
 The show starred Mark Kistler, an American artist whom I was aghast to learn was not a real commander, but who was awarded a well-deserved Emmy in 2010 for his work teaching children to draw better.

 Then along comes Super Simple TV last year with this amazing new series that also teaches children to draw.
-They’re all things kids are like to draw: animals, flowered, trains, and of course dinosaurs.
+They’re all things kids are likely to draw: animals, flowered, trains, and of course dinosaurs.
 What I really like about these videos for the purposes of teaching English is that they use a wide variety of language as they describe how to do the actual drawing.
 It’s super listening practice and I’ve got my students doing this whenever they have a few spare minutes.

 The animation is beautiful and the pacing is perfect, although some of my students took issue with the T-Rex episode, insisting that it looked more like a dragon or Godzilla.
 I’m no Alan Grant but I found myself convinced by their somewhat emotional arguments.